 6. Goal Oriented Assessment of Life Skills (GOAL)

 For self-evaluation, you can download an evaluation form from my website.

 7. Is SPD in the DSM?

-After careful examination of research presented by Lucy Miller and her team from the SPD foundation, the APA chose to not include SPD in the newly released DSM V, the holy bible of the mental health system, as there was no biological underpinning to the condition.
+After careful examination of research presented by Lucy Miller and her team from the SPD foundation, the American Psychological Association chose to not include SPD in the newly released DSM V, as there was no biological underpinning to the condition.
 This means that psychologists, psychiatrists and other mental health workers will continue to misdiagnose symptoms of SPD as a psychiatric disorder.
 Shortly after it was turned down, a groundbreaking study from UC San Francisco found that children affected with SPD have quantifiable differences in brain structure, showing a biological basis that sets SPD apart from other neurodevelopmental disorders.